Earlier, we saw how we could think of objects as being combined of two things - properties, and behaviours.

 }

-By convention, we will always indent the code within the body of the function, so it is offset from the left edge.
-This indenting is either done with the spacebar or the tab key.
+A common pattern that’s almost always adopted is indenting the code within the body of the function, so it is offset from the left edge.
 This has been shown in all our code samples so far.

 Like with all white space, this is not important to the compiler, but it makes things easier to read for humans.
 Almost all editors will do this indenting for you automatically, as you may have noticed.